Words Matter When Talking About Pain With Your Doctor

 You can help doctors understand just how debilitating your pain is by being more descriptive.

 "It's perfectly OK to be a little more flowery in the description of pain," says Jeter.
 "My pain is aching, burning.
 What does it feel like to you?
-Where is it does it move?"
+Where is it?
+Does it move?"

 Jeter typically asks patients to compare their current pain to the worst pain they ever had, such as childbirth or kidney stones.
-This helps put their pain in context, she says and may help them realize their pain may not be that bad after all.
+This helps put their pain in context, she says, and may help them realize their pain may not be that bad after all.

 Describe your day